FreerSackler/DocentTrainingSite/Plugins/Docent-Exhibitions/README.md

 Must install Advanced Custom Fields for version 1.0.0.
 Version 1.0.1 will have ACF or metafields embedded. http://advancedcustomfields.com

-In the meantime, join the conversation: <a href="http://s.si.edu/2f6boY5 ">WordPress and Museums listserv</a>
+Join the conversation: <a href="http://s.si.edu/2f6boY5 ">WordPress and Museums listserv</a>